nschoe/nschoeslabs/articles/2017-01-28-Docker-Taming-the-Beast-Part-4.md

 But there _are_ big differences that make them both interesting, let's see them:

-First of all, with this third syntax, you can _chose_ the host's directory that you are mounting on the container.
+First of all, with this third syntax, you can _choose_ the host's directory that you are mounting on the container.
 On the first syntax, when you specified a name and a path, you had no control of it, and had I not told you, you would not have known it was stored under `/var/lib/docker/volumes`.
 You would have been fine without this information, but I feel that it helps to understand what's going one: I did not want you to think that Docker Volumes were an ancient form of black magic.
 It is really simple, and I wanted to show you so that when you use Docker Volumes, you understand what you are _really_ doing.

 Since you can share an arbitrary directory, it is possible that you can forget doing so.
 It is possible, then, that you modify the directory's content (even, delete it) causing some unexpected problems within the containers.